alexandreroberts/alexandreroberts.github.io/index.md

 ### forthcoming

-“A Greek Alchemical Epigram in Its Middle Byzantine Context.”

-> *Journal of the Warburg and Courtauld Institutes* 83 ([forthcoming 2021](https://warburg.sas.ac.uk/publications/journal-warburg-and-courtauld-institutes/jwci-volume-lxxxiii-2020)).

 "Byzantine-Islamic Scientific Culture in the Astronomical Diagrams of Chioniades on John of Damascus."

 > In *The Diagram Paradigm: Cross-Cultural Approaches*, ed.
 Jeffrey Hamburger, David Roxburgh, and Linda Safran (Washington, DC: Dumbarton Oaks, forthcoming 2022).